Raku/doc/.github/ISSUE_TEMPLATE/something-is-incorrect.md

     solve the problem, such as "Rephrase the description" or "Use an example program that actually runs".

-    If you don't know how to fix the issue (this _is_ a documentation site and we expect it to be used by people who are not expert!) please don't worry about exact fixes.
+    If you don't know how to fix the issue, please don't worry about exact fixes.
 However, if you can't even think of what you'd like to see instead (e.g., "working code", "a correct return type"), you may be using the wrong issue type and should consider a different one.

     On the other hand, if you know _exactly_ how to fix the issue (such as fixing a routine signature), feel free to submit a pull